Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 The authors thank the SciPy conference and reviewers for their valuable comments on this paper as well as Mansour Kebe for his technical support and Carolin Uhlir for her clarifications and advice on her study Uhlir et al., 2021.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds de recherche du Québec - Nature et technologies (FRQNT), the Université de Sherbrooke grant, and the Centre de recherche en écologie de l’Université de Sherbrooke (CREUS).

-These are areas on the bottom of the oceans or lakes, including sediments and organisms that live in them.
+Areas at the bottom of oceans, lakes, or rivers, including sediments and organisms that live in them.

 Phylogeographic models are computational tools that analyze relationships between the genetic structures of populations and their geographic distributions.
-In our case, by incorporating regional, biological, and atmospheric characteristics, we can interpret their impact on the genetic distribution of cumacean species,
+In our case, by incorporating regional, biological, and atmospheric variables, we can analyze and interpret their impact on the genetic adaptation and spatial patterns of Cumacea species.

 It is a method used to construct phylogenetic trees using distance matrices.